plantformatics/phaseLD/README.md

     phaseLD.pl --in <file.gen> [OPTIONS]

 Description:
     Below you will find a list of parameter options.
-The defaults work well for clean data: low genotype missing rate, low genotype error rate, and high marker density (10,000-1,000,000).
+A complete list of parameter options.
+See 'https://github.com/plantformatics/phaseLD' for
+    more information.

   Input/Output:
     --in|-i             Genotype file [String|REQUIRED]